ML4PG in Computer Algebra verification: Applying ML4PG to the CoqEAL library

 \textbf{Step 3.
 Configuration of granularity.} The input of the clustering algorithms is a file that contains the information associated with the lemmas to be analysed, and a natural number $n$, which indicates the number of clusters.
 The file with the features of the library-lemmas is automatically extracted (see~\cite{HK12}).

 To determine the value of $n$, ML4PG has its own algorithm that calculates the optimal number of clusters interactively, based on the library size.
 As a result, the user does not provide the value of $n$ directly, but just decides on granularity in the ML4PG menu.
 The granularity parameter ranges from $1$ to $5$, where $1$ stands for a low granularity (producing a few large clusters with a low correlation among their elements) and $5$ stands for a high granularity (producing many smaller clusters with a high correlation among their elements).
 By default, ML4PG works with the granularity value of $3$ and this is the value presented in the previous section.

 \textbf{Step 4.
 Presentation of the results.} Clustering algorithms output contains not only clusters but also a measure which indicates the proximity of the elements of the clusters.
 In addition, results of one run of a clustering algorithm may differ from another; then ML4PG runs the clustering algorithm 200 times, obtaining the frequency of each cluster as a result.
-These two measures (proximity and frequencies) are used as threshold to decide the results which are shown to the user in windows like the one of Figure~\ref{screenshot}.
+These two measures (proximity and frequencies) are used as thresholds to decide on the single ``most reliable'' cluster to be shown to the user, cf.~Figure~\ref{screenshot}.

 These 4 steps are the workflow followed by ML4PG to obtain clusters of similar proofs.
 Let us present now the results that ML4PG will obtain if the user varies the different parameters -- these results are summarised in Table~\ref{tab:compare}.